owlbeatsmusic/skrot-nav/README.md

 ## Space Simulation

-Eulers stepmethod is the main method used for simulating gravitation for orbit (and collision).
+Eulers method is the main method used for simulating gravitation for orbit (and collision).

 ## Main Sources
  - NASA: Basics Of Spaceflight (https://science.nasa.gov/learn/basics-of-space-flight/chapter13-1/)